JvanKatwijk/qt-dab/README.md

 What is new in Qt-DAB-7.2
 ======================================================================

- - In Qt-DAB-7.2 does NOT use qwt anymore, for now the "compass" on the display for showing transmitters is not (yet) reimplemented in Qt-DAB and not visible; The feature "clicking with the right hand mouse button" on the scopes remains, i.e. in three clicks you can set blackground color, grid color or color of the data;
+ - In Qt-DAB-7.2 does NOT use qwt anymore.
+The "compass" on the display for showing transmitters  was a widget in Qwt and is not (yet) reimplemented in Qt-DAB and not visible.
+The feature *clicking with the right hand mouse button* on the scopes remains, i.e. in three clicks you can set background color, grid color and color of the data;

- - Qt-DAB-7.2 is usually compiled with Qt6 but can without problem be compiled using the  Qt5 framework using the "qmake/make" road.
-The CMakeLists,txt file cotains some Qt6 dependencies;
+ - Qt-DAB-7.2 is developed using Qt6 but can be compiled without problems using the Qt5 framework using "qmake -qt5" for generating a makefile.
+The CMakeLists.txt file  for using cmake contains some Qt6 dependencies;

 In QtDAB-7.2 some GUI elements were changed: